 The Sandy Springs Charter Commission thinks the city’s mayor and City Council members should be limited to two four-year terms in office.

-“I think there’s a real advantage to having term limits,” Commissioner Carolyn Axt said.
+“I think there’s a real advantage to having term limits,” commission member Carolyn Axt said.
 “I think it’s important we enable a real participatory type of government in our city.”

-But Commission Chairman Rusty Paul argued the limits weren’t needed.
-Several Sandy Springs council members have resigned their seats and been replaced during the city’s first five years, he said, so the council has seen too much turnover rather than too little.
+But Charter Commission Chairman Rusty Paul argued the limits weren’t needed because voters could “throw the bums out” in any election and because several Sandy Springs council members had resigned their seats and been replaced during the city’s first five years.

 “I don’t see a problem with people staying too long [on Sandy Springs City Council],” Paul said.
 “I see a problem with churn.”

-Axt, MacGinnitie and Commissioners Oliver Porter, Jim Squire and Larry Young voted to impose term limits.
-Paul and Commissioners Josh Belinfante and Robert Shaw voted against the limits.
+Axt and commissioners Doug MacGinnitie, Oliver Porter, Jim Squire and Larry Young voted to impose term limits.
+Paul and commissioners Josh Belinfante and Robert Shaw voted against the limits.